Even though our students cannot go out into the world, we are bringing the world to our students.

 Due to COVID 19, students all over the world have not been able to travel abroad and may not be able to for some time.
 In an effort to bring the world to our students and to facilitate the internationalization effort at ATU, the Study Abroad Office has helped ATU faculty members, faculty members at partner universities, and specialists abroad come together for a variety of virtual collaborations.
 These include guest lectures, collaborative webinars, interactive workshops, and cooperative curricular/co-curricular activities among students.

 We are grateful to the faculty members from every college at ATU who have committed to be part of this exciting international experience for our students.
-Below are the collaborations for the Spring 2021 semester:
+Below are the collaborations for 2021:

 Ms. Judith Apio Dr. Melissa Darnell

 Dr. Melissa Darnell, Department of Nursing, ATU, and Ms. Judith Apio, School of Nursing and Midwifery, Clarke International University in Uganda, are engaging in a guest lecture exchange on the topics of medications and patient care practices with specific focus on obstetrical, pediatric, and surgical patients in the United States and Uganda.
 This exciting exchange began in December of 2020, and will continue for the spring 2021 semester.